Frequently asked questions (FAQ)

 New retail, commercial and residential accommodation will bring more people to the centre and increase economic activity.
 This growth will have a positive impact on Takapuna as a shopping and food and beverage destination.

 International studies show that creating easy walking environments and increasing foot traffic will also have a positive effect on these businesses.

 When the Takapuna Central site is developed, will we lose those car parks in the 40 Anzac Street car park?

 The car parks at the 40 Anzac Street site will be replaced by the new car parks at Toka Puia on the Gasometer site.

-40 Anzac Street will remain as a public car park through 2021 to ensure there is plenty of parking during the Hurstmere Road transformation.
+40 Anzac Street will remain open as a public car park until 2022 to ensure there is plenty of parking during the Hurstmere Road transformation.

 Why aren’t you keeping car parking on the Anzac Street site?